dullroar/ten-steps-to-linux-survival/README.md

 Wow!
 That's a lot of dotfiles!

-If you want to see some details of each file, use `ls -l`:
+If you want to see some details for each file, use `ls -l`:

 ``` bash
 ~ $ ls -l